Dell Laptop

 Dell Inspiron 15 5547 Disassembly and SSD, RAM, HDD Upgrade Options

-In this guide, I’ll explain how to disassemble the Dell Inspiron 15 5547 to remove the RAM, hard drive, wireless card, keyboard, palm rest, heat sink, cooling fan, and motherboard.
+In this guide, I will explain how to disassemble the Dell Inspiron 15 5547 to remove the RAM, hard drive, wireless card, keyboard, palm rest, heat sink, cooling fan, and motherboard.

 Want to keep in touch with us?
 Follow us on Facebook for more repair news.